xjia77/Zhipin-Recruiter-Website/README.md

 The backend code is in the server folder.

 If you like it, please give me a star.
-Thank you!
+Thank you :)